 Al Capone started one of the first soup kitchens.
 The kitchen employed a few people, but fed many more.
 In fact, preceding the passage of the Social Security Act, “soup kitchens” like the one Al Capone founded, provided the only meals that some unemployed Americans had.
-Soup kitchens rose to prominence in the U.S. during the Great Depression, before WWII, in the early 20th century.
-One of the first and obvious benefits of a soup kitchen in the early 20th century was to provide a place where the homeless and poor could get free food and a brief rest from the struggles of surviving on the streets.
+They rose to prominence in the U.S. during the Great Depression.
+One of the first and obvious benefits of a soup kitchen was to provide a place where the homeless and poor could get free food and a brief rest from the struggles of surviving on the streets.

 Al Capone was a gangster who made a fortune during the prohibition though bootlegging.
-He had a bit of the Robin Hood mystique by being charitable from some of the money he made running his criminal enterprise, and because in Prohibition anti-government sentiments were quite strong.
+He had a bit of the Robin Hood mystique by being charitable from some of the money he made running his criminal enterprise.
 Being a bootlegger (made/distributed illegal alcohol) during Prohibition (the period in the USA from 1920-1933 when alcohol was illegal) was seen as an acceptable, glamorous, even brave thing to do by the public.
-But it’s well known that he had brutal methods- murdering enemies, extorting local businesses, bribing public officials, intimidating witnesses.
+But it’s well-known that he had brutal methods murdering enemies, extorting local businesses, bribing public officials, intimidating witnesses.